 He has worked for the Secretariat for over 10 years and continues to play a key role at important government tables.

-Nikki Jacques is a Mi'gmaq from Listuguj who is currently the General Office Clerk of the Mi'gmawei Mawiomi Secretariat.
+Nikki Jacques is a Mi'gmaq from Listuguj who is currently the Office Assistant of the Mi'gmawei Mawiomi Secretariat.

-As General Office Clerk, Nikki is the front line worker for the Organization.
-She communicates with clients, staff and other community members in a friendly manner.
-She works hard to support the goals and objectives of the Secretariat.
+As Office Assistant, Nikki is the front line worker for the Organization.
+She communicates with clients, staff and other community members on a daily basis as she works hard to support the goals and objectives of the Secretariat.

 Chastity Mitchell is a Mi’gmaq born and raised along the salmon riverbanks of Listuguj, in the heart of Gespe’gewa’gi.
 She joined the team of the Mi’gmawei Mawiomi Secretariat when its doors first opened in 2001 and has held various positions within the organization, all contributing to the growth of the MMS.

 She comes to us with an administrative background and is passionate in serving our communities in advancing, promoting and protecting the rights of our L’nug.

 She is currently the Mgnigng Manager for the Mi’gmaq negotiations team and is responsible for coordinating the internal and external affairs of the team; including with our leadership and government officials.